Day Trip from Rome to Florence - Our Experience (2025 Update)

 Or just stop at gelato shop and get a treat yourself with a scoop of this creamy delight!
 We love Gelateria La Carraia (close to Ponte alla Carraia), that offers delicious gelato (and affordable too!).

-If you want to truly experience Florence’s food scene, we highly recommend joining a food tour.
+• If you want to truly experience Florence’s food scene, we highly recommend joining a food tour.
 One we loved was the Florence Sunset Food Tour in Oltrarno with Walks of Italy.
 It takes you to authentic local spots where you can sample everything from cured meats and cheeses to Tuscan wines and gelato—all while learning a bit of history behind each bite.

-Prefer something hands-on?
+• Prefer something hands-on?
 This fun 3-hour pasta-making class lets you create fresh pasta from scratch—like ravioli, fettuccine, and tortellini—under the guidance of a local chef.
 You'll cook, eat your creations, and finish with cake and limoncello.

-Florence guided tours for day trippers:
+Florence guided tours for day trippers from Rome:

-A guided tour of Florence is a great way to make the most of your time.
 You’ll get a quick dose of art, architecture, and history, then have the rest of the day to explore on your own—unwind in cafés, dine at local trattorias, grab a gelato (Gelateria La Carraia is our favorite), stroll along the Arno River, or shop for souvenirs...

 Tour group exploring Florence’s historic center—perfect for a Rome to Florence day trip